 I was feeling very unwell.
-I was really reluctant to go to the doctor because I just didn’t know what was going to happen, but I knew that it was going to be serious.
+I was reluctant to go to the doctor, because I didn’t know what was going to happen, but I knew that it was going to be serious.
 Eventually my mum and Mark, my partner, took the decision out of my hands.

 By this point, I was having real difficulty breathing.
 I was initially treated for a chest infection.
 But the GP recognised very quickly that it wasn’t just a chest infection.
 A week after my initial visit, he called an ambulance and had me sent to hospital.